ayush-oberoi/Open-Cv-Hand-Gesture-Google-Search/README.md

 - Create project in pycharm

-  1. Create a new project
+  		a.
+Create a new project
-	2. import the python 3.6 interpreter as `base interpreter` option and let everything as it is.
+		b. import the python 3.6 interpreter as `base interpreter` option and let everything as it is.
-	3. We got our own virtual environment .
+		c.
+We got our own virtual environment .
-	4. Go to file->settings
+		d.
+Go to file->settings
-	5. in left hand column select `project` tab -> project interpreter
+		e. in left hand column select `project` tab -> project interpreter
-	6. Here we can see installed package , go to `+` sign on the right.
+		f.
+Here we can see installed package , go to `+` sign on the right.
-	7. Now we get the list of packages which we can install.
+		g.
+Now we get the list of packages which we can install.
-	8. Install all the libraries with specific version mentioned above.
+		h.
+Install all the libraries with specific version mentioned above.
-	9. Now we have all the libraries installed.
+		i.
+Now we have all the libraries installed.

 - Running the given project

-  1. Go to file -> open -> select the required python file from destination where it is copied.
+  		a.
+Go to file -> open -> select the required python file from destination where it is copied.
-	2. the file gets opened
+		b. the file gets opened
-	3. right click on the file -> select run
+		c. right click on the file -> select run
-	4. Program gets executed.
+		d.
+Program gets executed.

 - What to do after program gets executed

-  1. It open ups the webcam , wait for the calibration (3 sec).
+  		a.
+It open ups the webcam , wait for the calibration (3 sec).
-	2. place your hand as ‘1’ into the rectangle.
+		b. place your hand as ‘1’ into the rectangle.
 It will recognize the numbers as shown 0-5.
-	3. whenever we show ‘4’ , the gesture control gets triggered , it open up the browser , triggers google voice search , user speak anything to search , search   gets completed.
+		c. whenever we show ‘4’ , the gesture control gets triggered , it open up the browser , triggers google voice search , user speak anything to search , search   gets completed.
-	4. This control we have restricted for only working for once to improve gesture control mechanism.
+		d.
+This control we have restricted for only working for once to improve gesture control mechanism.
-	5. To make control again , re-run the program , show ‘4’ and search is excecuted.
+		e.
+To make control again , re-run the program , show ‘4’ and search is excecuted.

 - Important pre-requisites and setup to run the project

-  1. To avoid calibration issues with the contours as these are still sensitive , We recommend to have a clear background in front of webcam without any object.
+  		a.
+To avoid calibration issues with the contours as these are still sensitive , We recommend to
+		have a clear background in front of webcam without any object.
-	2. It takes around 3 secs to calibrate and adjust pixel frames. during this, webcam should be stable.
+		b.
+It takes around 3 secs to calibrate and adjust pixel frames. during this, webcam should be stable.
-	3. Place your hand fully in the rectangle with fingers touching the top side of rectangle so as to detect full curvature of hand and finger and detect number accordingly.
+		c.
+Place your hand fully in the rectangle with fingers touching the top side of rectangle so as to detect full curvature of hand and finger and detect number accordingly.
-	4. Have sufficient lighting for contours to easily grep around the hand .
+		d.
+Have sufficient lighting for contours to easily grep around the hand .
 Insufficient lighting would result in inaccuracy.